meening42/espExample/README.md

 To install the dependency packages needed, please refer to the top level [README file](../../README.md#running-test-python-script-pytest).

 `esp_prov` supports BLE and SoftAP transport for Linux, MacOS and Windows platforms.
-For BLE, however, if dependencies are not met, the script falls back to console mode and requires another application through which the communication can take place.
-The `esp_prov` console will guide you through the provisioning process of locating the correct BLE GATT services and characteristics, the values to write, and input read values.

 ### Build and Flash